 South Carolina’s Hammock Coast®

-On the Hammock Coast are spacious beaches and pristine salt marshes, offering chances to soak up the sun, spirit away on a kayak or even catch fish and blue crabs for dinner.
+On the Hammock Coast are spacious, pristine beaches and salt marshes, offering chances to soak up the sun, spirit away on a kayak or even catch fish and blue crabs for dinner.
 Perfectly situated between Charleston and Myrtle Beach, the Hammock Coast is serviced by two major airports.

+Litchfield Beach, just north of Pawleys, earned TripAdvisor’s designation as one of the Top 10 beaches in America!
 Murrells Inlet, known as the “Seafood Capital of South Carolina,” was originally a fishing village on a protected inlet.
 The southern portion of Garden City overlooks Murrells Inlet and the Atlantic Ocean, offering stunning views in every direction.
 And DeBordieu Colony offers a stunning beach near historic Georgetown, where history comes alive at five museums.

-Between the business districts of Murrells Inlet and Litchfield are two of the Hammock Coast’s most famous attractions – Brookgreen Gardens and Huntington Beach State Park.
+Between the business districts of Murrells Inlet and Litchfield are two of the Hammock Coast’s most famous attractions –Brookgreen Gardens and Huntington Beach State Park.
 Recognized as one of the top birding spots on the East Coast, the state park offers camping and access to an undeveloped beach.
 Just across Ocean Highway is Brookgreen Gardens, a 9,127-acre botanical and sculpture garden that has drawn visitors since 1931.

 Visit HammockCoastSC.com today for more information!